 Why is Russianpod101 good?

-Russianpod101 is so good because the audio lessons cover everything you need to learn Russian.
+I like Russianpod101 because the audio lessons cover everything you need to learn Russian.
 Here’s an overview of a single lesson:

 - A short dialogue in Russian (20-50 seconds)

 - The same dialogue – still in Russian, but now spoken slowly

 - The dialogue with its English translation